rolgreg/Source-WOL-Target/README.md

 Usage example:  Script (executing on router) monitors a video streaming device (e.g., WD TV Live, Roku, Ceton Echo).
-When the device is turned on, the script (router) wakes a media server that stores media files for the device
+When the device is turned on, the script (router) wakes a media server that stores media files for the device.
+Script is low overhead on router, so multiple scripts can be run for different devices or combinations of different devices.

 ```
 #!/bin/sh